karencfisher/simple-chat/readme.md

 documentation for details.

 <b>Update 3/2/2023</b> Now OpenAI has exposed an API for ChatGPT, we've now added an alternative application
 to use it.
-The same prestext file is used as the initial prompting for the system.
+The same pretext file is used as the initial prompting for the system.
 The configuration file for ChatGPT is chatgpt_config.json.
 The application to run is ChatGPT.py

 https://pyttsx3.readthedocs.io/en/latest/